martijnboers/unaware/README.md

 ### Usage
 ```
-Anonymize data in JSON and XML files by replacing values with realistic-looking fakes.
+Anonymize data in JSON, XML, and CSV files by replacing values with realistic-looking fakes.

-Use the -method hashed option to preserve relationships by ensuring identical input values get the same masked output value.
-By default every run uses a random salt, use STATIC_SALT=test123 environment variable for consistent masking.
+Use the -method hashed option to preserve relationships by ensuring identical
+input values get the same masked output value.
+By default every run uses a
+random salt, use STATIC_SALT=test123 environment variable for consistent
+masking.

   -cpu int
     	Numbers of cpu cores used (default 4)
   -exclude value
     	Glob pattern to exclude keys from masking (can be specified multiple times)
   -format string
-    	The format of the input data (json or xml) (default "json")
+    	The format of the input data (json, xml, or csv) (default "json")
   -in string
     	Input file path (default: stdin)
   -include value